A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 - Conversion metric

 A numerical value calculated for the goal specified in the report.
 This amount can be the total or average.
-For example, conversions are calculated as the total of all values, and conversions per user is calculated as the average value.
+For example, conversions are calculated as the total of all values, and conversions per user are calculated as the average value.

 - Goal-based report